 5. Shergarh Sanctuary

 Shergarh sanctuary is a perfect destination for nature lovers.
 It is located in Shergarh village about 65 km from Baran district.
 This sanctuary is home to several endangered species of plants, as well as tigers, sloth bears, leopards and wild boards, among other animals.
-Rich in flora and fauna, this place is a must-visit for photographer’s delight.
+This place is a must-visit for the photographers.

 Being a place of strategic importance, each and every place of the Shergarh fort deserves to be explored well.
 Make sure you keep these tips and pointers in mind if you plan on visiting the fort.